braingeneers/Plotly-Device-Console/README.md

 It is intended to function as a connectivity test for the braingeneers shadow database and the EMQX message broker.

 It can also serve as a template for more sophisticated device control applications.

+TODO: currently the application lists all devices and shows their shadows
+ - filter by device type
+ - add message input and send button